 This article has been reviewed for accuracy by our peer review team which includes clinicians and medical professionals.
 Learn more about our peer review process.

 As many as 30 percent of adults in this country suffer from insomnia, according to statistics from the Sleep Foundation.
-The sleep disorder, which is characterized by persistent problems with falling asleep, staying asleep or getting good sleep, can be caused by various factors, such as stress, worries, or mood.
+The disorder, which is characterized by persistent problems with falling asleep, staying asleep or getting good sleep, can be caused by various factors such as stress, worries, or mood.

 Researchers have found that one factor in particular—anxious rumination—plays an important role in contributing to insomnia.
 Those racing thoughts at night are one of the most common yet intractable reasons for sleep problems.
-They are also the source of many a quest to get help, via various strategies and interventions.
+They are also the source of many a quest to get help.

-In a recent interview, FHE Health Chief Clinical Officer Dr. Beau A. Nelson, DBH, LCSW, offered some insights into anxious ruminating at night and how to stop it.
-With a specialization in cognitive-behavioral therapy (CBT), Dr. Nelson has expertise at helping patients manage and find freedom from the thoughts, feelings and behaviors that are adversely impacting their quality of life.
-He is therefore no stranger to the issue of nighttime ruminating and ways to address it.
-What follow are his tips and insights for anyone who may be struggling.
+FHE Health Chief Clinical Officer Dr. Beau A. Nelson, DBH, LCSW, is no stranger to the issue of nighttime ruminating and ways to address it.
+With a specialization in cognitive-behavioral therapy (CBT), Dr. Nelson has expertise at helping patients manage and find freedom from the thoughts, feelings, and behaviors that are adversely impacting their quality of life.
+In a recent interview, he shared some tips and insights for anyone who may be struggling with anxious rumination at bedtime.

 Why Is My Anxiety Worse at Night?
 What Nighttime Anxiety Is